MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/dlp-impact-analysis.md

 ## Advanced Power Automate for desktop DLP Impact Analysis Dashboard

-You can visualize the data by using the [Automation Kit main dashboard](./setup-automation-kit.md#main-dashboard).
+You can visualize the data by using the [Automation Kit Power BI dashboard](use-automation-kit.md#automation-kit-power-bi-dashboard).